-Line honours settled, focus turns to main event in Sydney Hobart
+With line honours settled focus turns to main event in Rolex Sydney Hobart Yacht Race ©Salty Dingo 2021

 No sooner had the fight for line honours in the 2021 Rolex Sydney Hobart Yacht Race been won and lost by the three 100-footers in the race early this morning, attention turned towards the main event – that being, the race for overall victory and the prestigious Tattersall Cup.